The Importance of Pranayama, Yoga Breathing Control

 Breath acts as a bridge to our nervous system and by exploring pranayama practices we can observe how deeply it is connected to the mind.
 Just as our breathing alters depending on our mood, our psychological state can be altered by changes in our breath.
 Conscious breathing brings oxygen and energy to the cells and enhances all cellular processes.
 It’s a fantastic source of energy.
 It’s simple: when we breathe better we feel better.

-Techniques and Benefits of Pranayama in my Yoga Classes in Milton Keynes
+Techniques and Benefits of Pranayama in our Yoga Classes in Milton Keynes

 Nadi Suddhi Pranayama, Alternate Nostril Breathing